Dauphin County, Pennsylvania: Demographics

-2020 Census
+2020 census

 Amish community

 Dauphin County is home to an Amish community that resides in the Lykens Valley in the northern part of the county, consisting of eight church districts.
 The community was settled by Amish from Lancaster County seeking cheaper land.

-Metropolitan Statistical Area
+Metropolitan statistical area

 The United States Office of Management and Budget has designated Dauphin County as the Harrisburg-Carlisle, PA Metropolitan Statistical Area (MSA).
-As of the 2010 U.S. Census the metropolitan area ranked 5th most populous in the State of Pennsylvania and the 96th most populous in the United States with a population of 549,475.
+As of the 2020 U.S. census the metropolitan area ranked fifth-most populous in the State of Pennsylvania and the 95th-most populous in the United States with a population of 591,712.
 Dauphin County is also a part of the larger Harrisburg–York–Lebanon combined statistical area (CSA), which combines the populations of Dauphin County as well as Adams, Cumberland, Lebanon, Perry and York Counties in Pennsylvania.
 The combined statistical area ranked the 5th most populous in Pennsylvania and 43rd most populous in the nation with a population of 1,219,422.